thaR00t/fuzzer/README.md

 ****CHEATSHEET****

-- u ==> Insert url
+- -u ==> Insert url
-- w ==> Use wordlist
+- -w ==> Use wordlist
-- x ==> Use extension file                          //extension are not performing but you can try it, attention if you use a wordlist with extension don't use -x
+- -x ==> Use extension file                          //extension are not performing but you can try it, attention if you use a wordlist with extension don't use -x
-- o ==> save the output in .txt extension
+- -o ==> save the output in .txt extension
-- b ==> Show the script's banner
+- -b ==> Show the script's banner
 ****ATTENTION****

 ATTENTION THIS PROGRAM IS WORKING IN PROGRESS, SO STAY CAREFULL ABOUT UPDATES!!